How to Create a Product Vision

 Note that a problem is always tied to some group of people or companies or other entities (the WHO).

 Given this is a Vision, you don’t need to be overly specific about the WHO, but there should be a clear target in mind as you define the Problem and the Vision.
-Some mention of the scale or impact of the problem is also very helpful so readers see that this is meaningful problem to focus on.
+Some mention of the scale or impact of the problem is also very helpful so readers see that this is a meaningful problem to focus on.

 Here is how I would frame the problem at that time: